deepdoctection/deepdoctection/docs/tutorials/fine_tune.rst

 PubTabNet contains approx. 500K tables from the field of medical research.

-We want to fine-tune cell recognition on a dataset that comes from a completely different domain, namely financial reports.
-For this we use `FinTabNet <https://arxiv.org/pdf/2005.00589.pdf>`__, a data set that contains around 100K tables from that domain.
+The current model was configured in such a way that not only table cells are recognized, but header cells are also differentiated from body cells.

+We want to train the model further on the same dataset.
+However, we want to replace the header of the model and only recognize cells without any further distinction.
+Furthermore, want to keep the number of pixels in the image larger in the hope that relatively small cells can be better recognized.

 Dataset
 -------

 In order to fine-tune on your own data set, you should create your one dataset instance based on the example of the existing datasets.
-We use a DatasetRegistry to be able to access the dataset directly.
+We use a DatasetRegistry to be able to access the built-in dataset directly.
 Before we start fine tuning, let’s take a look at the dataset.
 It will show you the advantage of the concept within this framework and how it easily integrates into the training scripts.

 .. code:: ipython3

     import os

-    from matplotlib import pyplot as plt

     from deep_doctection.utils import get_weights_dir_path,get_configs_dir_path
     from deep_doctection.datasets import DatasetRegistry
-    from deep_doctection.mapper import to_page
+    from deep_doctection.eval import MetricRegistry, Evaluator
-    from deep_doctection.dataflow import MapData
+    from deep_doctection.extern.tpdetect import TPFrcnnDetector
-    from deep_doctection.train import train_faster_rcnn
+    from deep_doctection.pipe.layout import ImageLayoutService

 .. code:: ipython3